servable-community/servable-documentation/versioned_docs/version-1.0/infrastructure/docker-compose.md

 # Docker compose

-Use this docker-compose file to start a local environment to use with you servable-parse
+Use this docker-compose file to start a local environment to use with you servable

 ```yaml
 version: "3.7"